Free Shipping On Orders Over $49.00

 When it comes to choosing between delta 8 and delta 9 for sleep, the most important thing to consider is how these cannabinoids make you feel – not just how sedative they are, but what type of experience they give.

 Delta 8 is euphoric and uplifting.
-Some people find it to be slightly energizing, which, if you’re using it for sleep, isn’t ideal.
-However, others find it has sedative effects.
-Delta 8 will get you high, and it’s roughly half as strong as delta 9.
+Some people find it to be energizing, which, if you’re using it for sleep, isn’t ideal.
+Delta 9, on the other hand, is twice as strong as delta 8 and tends to be more relaxing and sedative, making it the better choice for sleep.

 Natural Ways CBD delta 9 gummies